hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 **Response**

 The response is in HTML format with a mime type of `text/html`.
-There is no specification for the content, but should provide an overview that is useful for science users.
+There is no specification for the content but should provide an overview that is useful for science users.

 **Example**